Kalbarri, Western Australia: History

-The area became a popular fishing and tourist spot in the 1940s, and by 1948 the state government declared a townsite.
-Lots were soon surveyed and the town was gazetted in 1951.

-In April 2021 the town suffered serious damage from Tropical Cyclone Seroja.
+In April 2021, the town suffered serious damage from Tropical Cyclone Seroja.

 Tourism

-The town is geared towards tourism and fishing, with attractions including the daily pelican feeding, the Kalbarri National Park, Murchison River Gorge and the Murchison River.
+The town is geared towards tourism and fishing, and 200,000 tourists every year, with the population of the town swelling to 8,000 during holiday seasons.
+Attractions include daily pelican feeding, the Kalbarri National Park, Murchison River Gorge and the Murchison River.
 There are two charter boats to go on to view the Murchison River.
-The town attracts 200,000 tourists every year, with the population of the town swelling to 8,000 during holiday seasons.
 Electricity to the town and hotels is supplied by a fragile 33 kV power line from the central grid.
-To increase grid stability, a 5 MW, 2 MWh grid battery is installed.
+To increase grid stability, a 5 MW, 2 MWh grid battery has been installed.

-The Kalbarri National Park is home to a phenomenon of geography and geology known as the Z Bend, a tourist lookout, and Nature's Window, a rock formation overlooking the Murchison River.
-Red Bluff and other coastal cliffs and formations are located south of the town.
-The Rainbow Jungle (The Australian Parrot Breeding Centre), was severely damaged by the 2021 cyclone and is permanently closed.
+The Kalbarri National Park is home to a phenomenon of geography and geology known as the Z Bend, a tourist lookout, and "Nature's Window", a rock formation overlooking the Murchison River.